Blog

 In Nevada, laws require front-seat passengers and minors under 6 years old to wear seat belts, regardless of their seating position.
 Drivers must also ensure their vehicle has enough functional seat belts for all occupants and should never transport more passengers than the vehicle can safely accommodate.

 If you were injured as an unbelted passenger, it’s still possible to seek compensation.
 However, the opposing party may argue that your injuries were worsened by your failure to buckle up.
+Regardless of the circumstances, knowing what to do after a car accident can make a major difference in protecting your rights.

 Car Insurance Claims Versus Personal Injury Lawsuits